harishA3/Coffee-Sales-Dataset/README.md

 -- A Pivot table was created from the table selection with relevant pivot charts and slicers to analyze the Coffee Sales \
 -- The charts and visualizations were formatted into a dashboard

+## RESULTS
+-- United States has the highest number of Coffee Sales. \
+-- Coffee Sales are vastly different for different Coffee Types and Roast Types